Constraints on Evolutionary Timescales for M Dwarf Planets from Dynamical Stability Arguments: Discussion

 \section{Discussion}

 We have considered the implications of a hypothetical scenario in which dynamical sculpting occurs among M dwarf planetary systems, whether on Myr or Gyr timescales.
-The robustness of living organisms to changes in, for example, the planet's orbital eccentricity, are poorly understood.
+If the diversity of M dwarf system architectures is, in reality, set in at ``birth", we would have no evidence that the evolutionary timescales of planets in single-transiting systems are different from those in multi-transiting systems.
+With the assumption of dynamical sculpting on long timescales, the robustness of living organisms to changes in, for example, the planet's orbital eccentricity, are poorly understood.
 However, we have posited that a ``disruption" event resulting in a planet-planet collision would produce a mass extinction event, after which the processes giving rise to life would need to begin anew.
 Given this assumption, we consider what we have designated the ``evolutionary timescale" $\tau$, or the duration of time that the planet has enjoyed dynamical quiescence (that is, no orbital changes have recently occurred).
 The difference in the distributions of evolutionary timescale $\tau$ for singly- and multiply-transiting systems follows from this thought experiment, and may potentially be of future interest.
 As targets are chosen for atmospheric characterization campaigns, a useful prior to consider, among other factors, is that a planet transiting an M dwarf with no transiting companions is more likely to have had a longer quiescent period than one that does have transiting companions.
 This is relevant to a sample of M dwarf systems which have their ages uniformly distributed between 0 and 10 Gyr.
 Ages of M dwarfs are uncertain and difficult to obtain.
 However, if choosing between planets whose host M dwarfs have ages greater than $\sim4$ Gyr and trying to maximize $\tau$, one would instead favor a dynamically cooler system with multiple transiting companions.
 Note that our study assumes that targets will be chosen from the huge catalogs of planets found by the \textit{Kepler} and \textit{TESS} missions, where these findings hold.

 One major assumption in our study is that evolution begins as soon as conditions are conducive to life and is not interrupted by any process other than large-scale dynamical collisions.
 In reality, evolution will be influenced by factors not considered here such as climate cycles and the cadence of giant impacts \citep{Kopparapu19}.
 Though the actual process of evolution may be non-linear, we still find it useful to put an upper limit on the amount of this ``uninterrupted'' time a planet would have for potential evolutionary processes. ``Habitability" itself is the subject of necessarily active debate, and whether any of the planets in the \textit{Kepler} and \textit{TESS} samples are, in fact, hosts to living organisms is unknown.